alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 For a sneak preview, you can take a look at the additional tutorial folders we provided, and see if you can understand the models yourself.
 The [documentation](/pages/docs/model/89/application/grammar.html) can also help you a lot there, and don't forget about the [forum](https://forum.alan-platform.com/)!

-You are now ready to start building your own applications.
+Have fun building your own applications!